aaronchongth/zenoh-apps/README.md

 sudo apt update && sudo apt install zenoh

 # install the python SDK and its dependencies
-pip3 install scikit-build cmake eclipse-zenoh
+pip3 install scikit-build cmake eclipse-zenoh recordclass

 # pull in the repository to get access to the examples
 git clone https://github.com/eclipse-zenoh/zenoh-python